 Heath Ledger, the Australian actor and director who captured the hearts of millions in his numerous roles, was a man obsessed with the art of cinema.

-His performances in Brokeback Mountain, The Dark Night and A Night’s Tale are arguably film’s that Ledger is most widely associated with but the likes of Lords of Dogtown, Ned Kelly, Monster’s Ball and the rest hold significance to some of Ledger’s biggest fans.
-The point being, of course, was that the actor managed to draw personal ties with an endless stream of admirers regardless of the role.
+His performances in Brokeback Mountain, The Dark Night and A Night’s Tale are arguably the film’s that Ledger is most widely associated with but performances in projects such as Lords of Dogtown, Ned Kelly, Monster’s Ball and the rest hold significance to some of Ledger’s biggest fans.
+The point being, of course, is that the actor managed to draw personal ties with an endless stream of admirers regardless of the role.

 Ledger’s desire to learn from the bottom up was something that built the foundations for his brilliance.
 While cinema was his overall success, his love for photography was a creative output that followed him around relentlessly.

-Here, we remember Ledger in a series of Polaroid photographs taken from his youth, his private life and from continuity shots pictured on set of multiple of his films:
+Here, we remember Ledger in a series of Polaroid photographs taken from his youth, his private life and from continuity shots pictured on the set of multiple of his films.

 (All images via Vintage.es)